htuncer/machine-learning/projects/capstone/capstone_report.md

 For tensorflow object detection API, I tried different learning rates.
 However, the best performance came with googles original proposal that is the order of 0.0003.
 See [faster_rcnn_gpu.config](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/models/faster_rcnn/faster_rcnn_gpu.config) Pleasee see results section for the results.

 Tensorflow object detection API returns both object box coordinates on the image and also the class of the image.
-However, on top of tensorflow classification, applying DenseNet classification improves the accuracy around 10%.
+However, on top of Tensorflow classification, applying DenseNet classification improves the accuracy around 10%.
 One significant impact of DenseNet was to eliminate the false positives generated by Faster R-CNN.
 See output video.

 For object classification, I stick to DenseNet model explanation in DenseNet paper as it is already state of the art.
 However, I lowered batch size to fit into my compute instance memory.
 I increased the number of epochs to get better model performance.
 But the performance difference was not significant at all.